feiju12138/idea-markdown-todolist-support/README.md

 - The bundled Markdown plugin must be enabled
 - The interactive behavior applies to the built-in JCEF Markdown preview

-The preview API used by the plugin was checked against IDEA 2022.3, 2023.3, 2024.1, and 2026.1.3.
-The release uses Java 17 bytecode and has no `until-build`.
+The preview integration was checked against IDEA 2022.3, 2023.3, 2024.1, and 2026.1.
+The release uses stable platform APIs, Java 17 bytecode, and has no `until-build`.

 ## Build